Russian Toy (Long-haired)

 Unique facts and fascinating details

-- Despite their delicate appearance, they possess a surprisingly bold and courageous personality.
+- Despite their small size, they possess a very courageous and bold personality.

 Frequently Asked Questions